Hottest season on record: Merciless Phoenix heat blasts by all-time monthly, summer milestones

 - Most 90-degree nights: The temperature never dropped below 90 on 28 nights.
 The old record was 15 such instances, set in 2013 and 2003.
 There were two separate week-long streaks of nights not falling below 90.

-- Most 110-degree days: The 50 days with high temperatures at or above 110 degrees destroy the old record of 33 such days in 2011.
+- Most 110-degree days: The 50 days with high temperatures at or above 110 degrees destroys the old record of 33 such days in 2011.
 In July and August, 66 percent of days were at or above that mark, with roughly a dozen high temperature records set in the process.

 - More excessive heat warnings: The Weather Service issued these warnings, the most severe heat alert, 43 times, vastly outpacing other years in the past decade-plus.